AdobeDocs/experience-platform.en/help/edge/data-collection/collect-commerce-data.md

 ---
 # Collect commerce, product, and order information

-If you have products on your site, you can use this page as a guidance for data collection to get the most value out of the Adobe Experience Cloud.
+If your organization sells products or services, you can use this page as a guide around how to track those products and services.
 This document uses the XDM [Commerce Schema](https://github.com/adobe/xdm/blob/master/docs/reference/datatypes/commerce.schema.md) field group.
 This field group consists of two main parts: the `commerce` object, and the `productListItems` array.
 The `commerce` object lets you indicate which actions happen to the `productListItems` array.

 >[!TIP]
 >